linusjf/RIAY/README.md

 ##### ROSARY IN A YEAR DAY 19 - "VALLEY OF TEARS" Michelle Jackson

 "To thee do we cry poor banished children of Eve, to thee do we send up our sighs mourning and weeping in this valley of tears" .
 Our Lord who understands our pain and suffering and is always with us.
 He who died for us and suffered for us comes to comfort and consoles us when we suffer.
 We are never alone and in our misery, when He was on the cross He gave His beloved disciple His Mother and Her to Him.
 Our mother who suffered seeing her son betrayed and crucified and experienced extreme sorrow and pain, like the pain of a sword piercing her heart ,that much sorrow she felt and suffered, she understands us when we go through pain and suffering.
 She comforts and consoles us with Jesus.
 Our pain is precious to them.
 When we understand and know the value of pain and suffering we can unite it to the sufferings of Jesus and Mamma Mary to be sanctified and purified by it.
 We are never alone.
 Our Lord and Mother understands us when we cry and cannot pray, for our tears become our silent prayers.
 Thank Yeshua Thank you Mamma for your Love🙏🏽

+##### AI-Generated Summary: The Role of Prayer, Suffering, and Mary's Intercession in Christian Devotion

+**Main Topics:**

+1. **Prayer and Meditation:** Deepening one's relationship with Jesus and Mary through prayer, emphasizing their roles as sources of grace.

+2. **Mary’s Compassion:** Reflecting on John 19:26, Mary is portrayed as the "woman of Sorrows" who understands human suffering and serves as an intercessor.

+3. **Suffering and Faith:** The "Valley of Tears" metaphor illustrates the shared human experience of hardship, with Jesus and Mary offering solace.

+4. **Devotional Practices:** Recitations of prayers like the _Our Father_, _Hail Mary_, and _Hail Holy Queen_ foster communal faith and perseverance.
+   **Key Takeaways:**

+- Mary’s suffering at the Cross and her witness to the Resurrection make her a compassionate figure for those enduring pain.
+- Blessed Herman’s example (11th century) shows how physical suffering can be imbued with meaning through faith.
+- A widow’s preference for a bloody crucifix over a joyful image of Jesus underscores the comfort found in divine solidarity with human suffering.
+- Common prayers serve as anchors for gratitude, forgiveness, and communal spiritual support.\\

+**Notable Insights:**

+_The 'Hail Holy Queen' prayer resonates deeply with those acquainted with suffering._

+- Mary’s role extends beyond sorrow; she is a hopeful guide, having witnessed Christ’s Resurrection.
+- Suffering, while painful, can be a pathway to deeper connection with Jesus and Mary.
+  **Tone:** Supportive, devotional, and reflective, encouraging perseverance through faith and prayer.

 #### January 20,2025